Boundary phase transitions of two-dimensional quantum critical XXZ model: Abstract

 \section{Abstract}

 The boundary critical behavior of the two-dimensional (2D) quantum antiferromagnetic (AF) XXZ model coupled with either a dangling spin-$1/2$ XXZ chain or a dangling two-leg ladder on the boundary is studied with the bosonization and renormalization group analysis.
 A rich boundary phase diagram is obtained in each case.
 In the dangling chain case, the boundary either develops a long-range AF order in the easy-plane or the easy-axis direction with extraordinary critical behavior, or has a valence bond solid order with ordinary boundary critical behavior.
 In the case of a dangling two-leg ladder, besides the possible easy-plane or easy-axis AF ordered phases on the boundary with extraordinary critical behavior, the boundary can form a singlet phase with ordinary critical behavior without breaking any symmetry.
+These results are consistent with recent numerical simulations on the boundary critical behavior of 2D quantum spin models.